SimonWaldherr/fsagent/README.md

 --------|------
-fsevent | file system event based on [fsnotify](github.com/fsnotify/fsnotify) ticker  | checks for new files at a customizable frequency
+fsevent | file system event based on [fsnotify](github.com/fsnotify/fsnotify) ticker  | checks for new files at a customizable frequency http    | files can be uploaded via a web form

 ### Actions